Henry Powell (governor)

 Henry Powell (c.
 1600–1658), was an early English settler, captain, and planter on the Barbados Colony.

 Little is known about Captain Henry Powell, brother to Captain John Powell and uncle of Governor John Powell Junior, who became a planter and leading player in the early colonization of the island of Barbados in the mid-17 century.

 Powell in Barbados

-In 1625, whilst returning from Brazil, his brother, Captain John Powell briefly landed on the leeward coast of a new uninhabited island of ‘Barbadoes’ and in traditional manner claimed it in the name of his monarch King James I of England and James VI of Scotland.
+In 1625, whilst returning from Brazil, his brother, Captain John Powell briefly landed on the leeward coast of the inhabited island of ‘Barbadoes’ and in traditional manner claimed it in the name of his monarch King James I of England and James VI of Scotland.